JDureau/plague-UK-1665/README.md

 deaths in each city.
 First, they suggest that the isolation and living conditions in Eyam lead to a higher transmissibility of the disease.
 Furthermore, life expectancy after infection appears to be close to one week, suggesting that this epidemic was a bubonic plague rather than a pneumonic plague.
+The latter seems to be confirmed by historical records.

 For the sake of transparency, and to foster further explorations of this problem and the data provided